xc/xoverridefilter/readme.md

 ---------
 1. Is the business logic inside view cache?

-   Yes, for first visit eZ will invoke the business logic and generate view cache, for second visit it may load view cache if the view cache keys are not changed.
+   Yes, for first visit eZ will invoke the business logic and generate view cache, for second visit it may skip business logic and load view cache only if the view cache keys are not changed.

    Because of that, for high dynamic page(like form), it's recommanded to disable view cache from php: